remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 ### Deploying the Examples

-There are multiple options for creating services in AWS:
+Multiple options exist for creating services in AWS:

 * You can use the AWS console and step through the configuration.
 This is often a good way to get comfortable with a service and it's options.
 * You can use [CloudFormation](https://aws.amazon.com/cloudformation/), which is a YAML-based infrastructure-as-code tool for provisioning AWS resources.
 I find that it can be quite tricky to get right (and I've struggled with it myself in the past), but AI tools like Amazon Q or GitHub Copilot actually do a pretty great job of generating this for you nowadays.
-* The [AWS CDK (Cloud Development Kit) let's you build out your infrastructure programmatically in code using languages like TypeScript, JavaScript, Python, Java, C# and Go.
+* The [AWS CDK (Cloud Development Kit)](https://aws.amazon.com/cdk/) let's you build out your infrastructure programmatically in code using languages like TypeScript, JavaScript, Python, Java, C# and Go.
 It has a bit of a learning curve, but can really feel the most comfortable of the three options in my view, since you are using a language you are already comfortable with.

-All of the deployments in this tutorial are built using the CDK.
+All of the deployments in this tutorial use the CDK.
 It's worth understanding that, ultimately, the CDK generates a CloudFormation template for you.
-This means that the deployment details in your AWS dashboard will still be located under CloudFormation.
+This means that the deployment details in your AWS dashboard are still located under CloudFormation.

 #### Deploying Locally

-All of the provided examples can be run locally using a tool called [LocalStack](https://localstack.cloud).
+All of the provided examples can run locally using a tool called [LocalStack](https://localstack.cloud).
 LocalStack provides a free and open source AWS emulator that you can run locally within a Docker container.
 You can find the open source project on [GitHub](https://github.com/localstack/localstack).

 Running your AWS projects locally during development can make for much faster iteration as the deployment will take far less time and can reduce development costs by eliminating the need for testing environments running on AWS.